PELAB-LiU/Text2VQL/training/README.md

 ## Hardware and libraries

-All the experiments were run in an Ubuntu machine that has an NVIDIA A5000 GPU (24Gb).
+All the experiments were run in an Ubuntu machine that has an NVIDIA A5000 GPU (24GB).
 The fine-tuning procedure filled almost all the GPU capacity.
-Therefore, for fine-tuning, you need a GPU with at least 24Gb of memory.
+Therefore, for fine-tuning, you need a GPU with at least 24GB of memory.
-On the other hand, the evaluation/inference took less memory and we believe that having 12Gbs should be enough.
+On the other hand, the evaluation/inference took less memory and we believe that having 12GBs may be enough.

 The fast way to install all the libraries is to load the environment using [conda](https://docs.anaconda.com/free/miniconda/).